jpdevries/webguidelines/README.md

 Tools like Grunt or Gulp can help you create your own workflow using nothing more than some JavaScript and a few terminal commands.
 If this is totally new to you check out Chris Coyier's introductory post.

 <h2 id="making-pages-usable">Making Pages Usable</h2>
 Here's the beauty of these guidelines.
-This part is automatically inherited from initially [making your pages accessibility](#making-pages-accessible).
+This part is automatically inherited from initially [making your pages accessibile](#making-pages-accessible).
 Yup.
 You can create a usable experience that isn't accessible but you cannot create an accessible experience that isn't usable.
 Knowing this simple truth helps us know where to start, with HTML&ndash;first!

 <h2 id="conclusion">Conclusion</h2>
 These guidelines are nothing more than that, guidelines.
 Whether you are a complete greenhorn or have been at this for years they exist to help you make sense of this intriquit web we spin.
 May they assist you in spinning a silk that is of your own and for the world to enjoy.